 Communicators need to adapt their IC strategy to the employees' new needs (remember, employees spend 2.5 hours on average looking for the information they need to do their job).

-To get a better understanding of why most organizations are struggling with employee communication, the Chicago Booth Review has organized a panel discussion where Hal Weitzman sits down with Chicago Booth faculty Ayelet Fishbach, Nicholas Epley, and Heather M. Caruso to share their thoughts on the current state of communication in the workplace.
+To get a better understanding of why most organizations are struggling with employee communication, the Chicago Booth Review has organized a panel discussion where Hal Weitzman sits down with Chicago Booth faculty Ayelet Fishbach, Nicholas Epley, and Heather M. Caruso to share their thoughts on the current state and latest trends of communication in the workplace.

 Take a look at their discussion below 👇